HyperEnclave/atc22-ae/README.md

 ### 1.1 Artifact directory layout

+* `README.md`: describes the artifact and provides a road map for evaluation.
 * `host/`: contains RustMonitor binary, the Linux kernel module binary, and the scripts to install and enable HyperEnclave.
-* `server/`: contains the source code (or patches) and scripts of all experiments to run on the HyperEnclave server.
+* `server/`: contains the source code (or patches) and scripts of all experiments to run within the enclaves.
 We also provide a docker container with all dependencies installed.
-* `client/`: contains the benchmark scripts for network-based experiments (lighttpd and redis) to run on the client side.
+* `client/`: contains the benchmark scripts for network-based experiments (Lighttpd and Redis) to run on the client-side.
 We also provide a docker container with all dependencies installed.
-* `plots/`: contains plotting scripts to generate figures from experiment results.
+* `plots/`: contains plotting scripts to generate figures from the experiment results.
 * `paper-results/`: contains the results shown in the paper.

 ### 1.2 Main experiments